Frequently Asked Questions About Parking in our Borough

-No, as there is a stopping ban on these restrictions.
-This is indicated by the road markings (a broad yellow line) and signs.
+Not if there is a stopping ban on these restrictions.
+This is indicated by the road markings (a broad yellow line, similar to a bus stop clearway) and signs.

 Aside from any enforcement actions, the meaning of such stopping bans is given in the Highway Code (road markings section); all motorists should be aware of this.